Phase diagram of a ferromagnetic semiconductor. The origin of superparamagnetism

 where $- J_i s_i = - s_i \sum_{j \ne i} J(r_{ij})s_j$ is the exchange interaction energy of the spin $i$ with all other spins.
 All calculations here are performed with the hydrogen-like dependence of the exchange energy $J$ on the distance \cite{1964Gorkov, PhysRev.134.A362} in a three-dimensional space.

 where $a$ is the Bohr radius.
 However, the solution can be easily generalized to a wider class of functions $J(r)$ (RKKY-type, for instance), as well as to an arbitrary finite space dimension.

-The exchange energy is the sum of $N$ random identically distributed energies $-J_i s_i$.
+The total exchange energy is the sum of $N$ random identically distributed energies $-J_i s_i$.
 In accordance with the central limit theorem, the distribution of $E$ converges to the normal distribution as the number of spins in the system increases.
 It is known that for the finite sum of non-gaussian random variables the distribution tails deviate from the normal one~\cite{PhysRevLett.89.070201}.
-However, in one of the previous papers, we have shown numerically that if the spin concentration $na^3$ is high enough, the one-spin energy $-J_i s_i$ has a normal distribution \cite{bogoslovskiy2021spin}.
+However, in one of the previous papers, we have shown numerically that if the spin concentration $na^3$ is higher than a certain critical concentration $n_c a^3$, the one-spin energy $-J_i s_i$ has a normal distribution \cite{bogoslovskiy2021spin}.
+In accordance with Cram{\'e}r's theorem~\cite{Cramer1936-wy, cramer1999mathematical} the sum of normally distributed one-spin energies is also normally distributed.
 In that case, the gaussian approximation is applicable.
-The critical concentration could be estimated using the central limit theorem in Lindeberg's formulation.
+Analytically the critical concentration $n_c a^3$ could be estimated using the central limit theorem in Lindeberg's formulation~\cite{Lindeberg1922-gr, cramer1999mathematical}.
 The distribution of a sum of random variables is normal if none of the terms makes a dominant contribution to the sum.
 The maximum contribution to the one-spin energy comes from the terms for which the value of $4\pi r^2 J(r)$ is maximal.